materiaraiding/materiaraiding/docs/guides/ultimate/fru.md

 ::: tip
 The tank can simply watch the AOEs rotate as the safespots will always be 180 degrees from eachother.
 After the stack goes off they can sprint to the next upcoming safespot.
 :::

+(theres a better way to tell, 45 degrees from safespot will write up later)

 Both parties will follow Gaia to this **new north**, and **keeping the same flexed parties**, Light Party 1 will go slightly West of Gaia, and Light Party 2 will go slightly East of Gaia.